arshad-chpl/Flutter-task-track/Projects/05_figma_replica/notes-organization-task.md

 - Tags appear on note card.
 - User can filter notes by tag.

-### Pinning

-- User pins a note.
-- Note moves to top.
-- Pin state remains after app restart.

-### Archive

-- User archives a note.
-- Note disappears from default list.
-- Note appears in archived filter.
-- User can unarchive it.

 ### Sort

 - User changes sort option.